 Do you remember the book and movie “Midnight in the Garden of Good and Evil”?
 (Bonaventure was almost a character in the film).
 That movie and the “Bird Girl” sculpture featured on the cover of the book (now in the Telfair Museum), raised the profile and popularity of the site.

-Bonaventure sits on a bluff on the Wilmington River and salt marshes east of Savannah.
+Bonaventure sits on a bluff on the banks of the Wilmington River and salt marshes east of Savannah.
 The property was a private plantation for many years, until its last owner, Commodore Josiah Tattnall, Jr., sold the 600 acre property and its private cemetery to Peter Wiltberger in 1846.
 Peter’s son, Major William Wiltberger formed the Evergreen Cemetery Company in 1868.
 The City of Savannah purchased the property in 1907, making the cemetery public and changing the name to Bonaventure Cemetery.

 Sago Palm seed pods